Followers

 After the Battle

-The engagement at the Blackstock farm is little known, and for many years nearly forgotten.
+The engagement at Blackstock Farm is little known and nearly forgotten for many years.
 Tarleton boasted of his victory and the dispatching of the hated Sumter.
-Yet his regulars had failed to eject the rebel militia from the field and had suffered an unacceptable loss ratio.
-Moreover, Sumter would be back in action in a few months.
-Meanwhile, his wounding enabled General George Washington to appoint the New England fighting quaker Nathanael Greene as the overall commander of the Southern Department.
+Yet his regulars failed to drive the rebel militia from the field and suffered an unacceptable loss ratio.
+Moreover, Sumter would return to action in a few months.
+Meanwhile, his wound opened the door for General George Washington to appoint the New England fighting Quaker Nathanael Greene as the overall commander of the Southern Department.

 Nathanael Greene